-"G-d told Moshe, 'Speak to the kohanim, the sone of Aharon, and say to them...'"
+"G-d told Moshe, 'Speak to the kohanim, the sons of Aharon, and say to them, 'Let none [of you] defile himself for a dead person among his people.'"
 (21:1)

 Why state the obvious?
 Everyone already knows that the Kohanim were the sons of Aharon...